Tom Conroy is the state representative for the 13th Middlesex District, which includes Marlborough, Sudbury, Framingham, and Wayland.

 After receiving a B.A. in Russian and East European Studies from Yale College during the height of the Cold War, Tom started his public service in Washington by helping craft a more effective and less expensive alternative to the Reagan military budgets.
 He then worked for Senator Gary Hart (D-CO), and served as a foreign policy and national security assistant for Senator Barbara Mikulski (D-MD).

 His passion for helping the most vulnerable in society led him next to Thailand, where he managed a refugee resettlement program for Vietnamese, Lao, Cambodian, and Burmese fleeing persecution in their home countries.
 During 1992, he worked in Cambodia during the United Nations occupation of that country.
 In 1993, he established a refugee interviewing center in Haiti for the Clinton Administration in order to stem the tide of Haitians fleeing the country in risky boats.

-Tom then received an M.A. in International Economics from Johns Hopkins in Washington, DC.
-For the next sixteen years, from 1995 to 2011, Tom worked in the business sector in Massachusetts at small and large companies.
-At Public Consulting Group, based in Boston, he helped state agencies around the country maximize their non-tax revenues and manage their finances with best practices.
+Tom received an M.A. in International Economics from Johns Hopkins in Washington, DC in 1995.
+For the next sixteen years, until 2011, Tom worked in the business sector in Massachusetts at small and large companies.
+At Public Consulting Group in Boston, he helped state agencies around the country maximize their non-tax revenues and manage their finances with best practices.
 At Mercer Management Consulting he helped firms develop growth strategies and improve the efficiency and effectiveness of their operations.
-At Marsh, Inc. he helped companies develop risk management solutions for their ongoing strategic, financial, operational, and other challenges.
+At Marsh, Inc. he helped companies develop risk management and insurance solutions for their ongoing challenges.
 While working, Tom received an M.B.A. in Finance from Boston University.

-Tom lives in Wayland with his wife, Sarah Sewall, a national security expert, and four daughters, 16 year old triplets and an eleven year old.
+Tom lives in Wayland with his wife, Sarah Sewall, a national security expert, and four daughters, 16 year old triplets and a 12 year old.